Peter Mandelson: Political career

-Labour's Director of Communications
+Director of communications

-In 1985, the Labour Party leader Neil Kinnock appointed him as the party's Director of Communications.
-As Director, he was one of the first people in Britain to whom the term "spin doctor" was applied; he was thus called "the Prince of Darkness".
+In 1985, the Labour Party leader Neil Kinnock appointed Mandelson the party's director of communications.
+As director, he was one of the first people in Britain to whom the term "spin doctor" was applied; he was thus called the "Prince of Darkness", a nickname also used by heavy metal personality Ozzy Osbourne.
+Mandelson ran the campaign at the 1986 Fulham by-election where Labour defeated the Conservative Party.

-In 1986 Mandelson ran the campaign at the Fulham by-election in which Labour defeated the Conservative Party.
-For the 1987 election campaign, Mandelson commissioned film director Hugh Hudson, whose Chariots of Fire (1981) had won an Oscar as Best Picture, to make a party political broadcast promoting Neil Kinnock as a potential prime minister.
-Tagged "Kinnock – the Movie", it led to the party leader's approval rating being raised by 16% or 19% in polls and was even repeated in another PPB slot.
+For the 1987 general election campaign, Mandelson commissioned film director Hugh Hudson, whose Chariots of Fire (1981) had won an Oscar as Best Picture, to make a party political broadcast promoting Kinnock as a potential prime minister.
+Tagged "Kinnock – the Movie", it led to the party leader's approval rating being raised by 16%, to 19%, in polls, and was even repeated in another PPB slot.
 The election, held on 11 June 1987, returned Margaret Thatcher's Conservatives for the third time, although Labour gained 20 seats, and, this time, convincingly pushed the SDP-Liberal Alliance into third place.
 Opponents termed the Labour Party's election campaign "a brilliantly successful election defeat".
 He ceased being a Labour Party official in 1990 when he was selected as Labour candidate for the constituency of Hartlepool, which was then considered a safe seat.

-Malcolm Tucker, the fictional character from Armando Iannucci's The Thick of It, is based, in part, on Mandelson.

-As an MP
+Member of Parliament

-Mandelson was first elected to the House of Commons at the 1992 general election, and made several speeches outlining his strong support for the European Union.
-Although sidelined during the brief period when John Smith led the party, Mandelson was by now close to two Shadow Cabinet members – Gordon Brown and Tony Blair – each regarded as potential future leaders of the party.
+Mandelson was first elected to the House of Commons at the 1992 general election which John Major's Conservatives won, and made several speeches outlining his strong support for the European Union.
+Although sidelined during the brief period when John Smith led the Labour Party, Mandelson was by now close to two shadow cabinet members – Gordon Brown and Tony Blair – each regarded as potential future party leaders.
+Following Smith's sudden death on 12 May 1994, Mandelson opted to back Blair for the leadership, believing him a superior communicator to Brown, and played a leading role in the leadership campaign.
+This created acrimony between Mandelson and Brown, though they were considered to be allies in the Labour Party.

-Following Smith's sudden death on 12 May 1994, Mandelson chose to back Blair for the leadership, believing him to be a superior communicator to Brown and played a leading role in the leadership campaign.
-This created antagonism between Mandelson and Brown, though they were considered allies in the Labour Party.
-In 1994 Kate Garvey suggested that Mandelson (who was at the time being derided by the trade unions and other Labour factions), should adopt a "nom de guerre" throughout Blair's leadership bid, so that he might conceal his considerable role within the campaign team.
-Mandelson agreed to be called "Bobby" for the duration and was thanked by Blair using this name in his victory speech.

-After becoming a close ally and trusted adviser to Tony Blair, Mandelson was Labour's election campaign director for the 1997 general election, which Labour won decisively.
+In 1994, Kate Garvey suggested that Mandelson (who was at the time being derided by the trades unions and other Labour factions), should adopt a nom de guerre throughout Blair's leadership bid, so that he might conceal his considerable role within the campaign team.
+Mandelson agreed to be called "Bobby" for the duration and was thanked by Blair using this pseudonym in his victory speech.
+After becoming a close ally and trusted adviser to Blair, Mandelson was Labour's election campaign director for the 1997 general election, which Labour won decisively, also winning re-election in the 2001 and 2005 general elections.